Noel V. Ginnity

 Noel V. Ginnity is an Irish stand-up comedian and former hairdresser.
 He has been described as Ireland's last vaudeville star.
 As a cabaret performer, he has long been associated with Taylor's pub in Three Rock Mountain in south county Dublin.

 As a comedy writer his material has been used by comedians such as Brendan Grace.

 Ginnity was the victim of a tiger kidnapping in 1994.

-He has two children, including son, tech entrepreuner Odhran Ginnity.
+He has two children, including son, tech entrepreneur Odhran Ginnity.